 What is hay fever?

-Allergic rhinitis is triggered when certain allergens such as pollen, mold or house dust come into contact with the lining of the eyes, nose and throat.
-This causes an allergic reaction in these areas, with symptoms such as:
+The allergic rhinitis reaction is triggered when certain allergens such as pollen, mold or house dust come into contact with the lining of the eyes, nose and throat.
+This causes symptoms such as:

 - Coughing (as a result of the post nasal drip)